 What if I’m struggling with more than just sleep?

 We can address your other concerns in therapy, too.
 In some cases, it makes sense to work on sleep and other issues simultaneously; and in other cases we may decide to work sequentially.
 When we meet for the evaluation, we will discuss your situation, symptoms and goals in depth and come up with a treatment plan that works for you.
 In addition to CBT-I, I use CBT, ACT (Acceptance and Commitment Therapy), and traditional, insight-oriented therapy in my work.

 Do you still work with babies?

 I am not currently doing sleep consultations for babies or young kids.
 Due to a number of special projects, I do not have the flexibility in my schedule to provide the kind of follow up needed in these cases.
 I have not fully retired from baby/toddler work, but I am taking a sabbatical.

 Do you work with school-aged kids?

-No. Generally, once a child reaches the age of 4 or 5, a simple sleep problem has turned into a more general anxiety or behavioral problem.
-I can meet with parents of older kids to discuss sleep and make recommendations, but I refer to child psychologists who specialize in CBT for children for ongoing treatment.
+I work with parents of school-aged kids a bit differently.
+Often, once a child reaches the age of 4 or 5, a simple sleep problem has turned into a more general anxiety or behavioral problem.
+I meet with parents of older kids to discuss sleep and make recommendations, but I refer to child psychologists who specialize in CBT for children for ongoing treatment.

 Do you provide other types of therapy?

 Yes.
-I provide CBT and traditional, insight-oriented psychotherapy for treatment of a variety of difficulties, including: depression, anxiety, post-partum adjustment, relationship problems, PTSD, adjustment disorders, issues related to aging, issues related to identity.
+I provide CBT, ACT, and traditional, insight-oriented psychotherapy for treatment of a variety of difficulties, including: depression, anxiety, postpartum adjustment, relationship problems, adjustment disorders, issues related to aging, issues related to identity.